Fractional Skyrme lines in ferroelectric barium titanate

-where $P_{W+}$ and $P_{W-}$ are genuine 1D domain wall solutions, with no contour intersections.
+where $P_{W+}$ and $P_{W-}$ are genuine 1D domain wall solutions.
 These can be found in arbitrary orientations following the methods developed in \cite{halcrow2023ferroelectric}.
-If the domain walls are equal, the system is periodic and we return to the previous results.
+We then generate an initial configuration that satisfies the boundary conditions \eqref{eq:boundary2}, of the form